Jill Farber, BASc | Executive Director

 Prior to working at ASC, Jill spent 15 years as a private consultant and therapist, specializing in ABA therapy for clients with a diagnosis of ASD and their families.
 Jill’s work with the ASD community has focused on building a strong relationship with the community and supporting them through her different roles.

 Jill holds a Bachelor of Applied Science (BASc), Applied Psychology from the University of Toronto.

 Esther Rhee, MSW | National Program Director

-Esther Rhee joined Autism Speaks Canada as National Program Director in March 2014, where she oversees the Family Services program in Canada, which focuses on increasing programs and resources for families.
+Esther Rhee joined Autism Speaks Canada in March 2014, where she oversees the Family Services program in Canada, which focuses on increasing programs and resources for families.
 Through the Family Services Community Grants program, Esther has supported the distribution of over $3.5 million across Canada to increase programs for individuals with autism and their families.
 Esther also sits on the Autism Speaks global science team which has supported over $200 million towards autism research internationally.
 Additionally, Esther collaborates on provincial and national advisory committees and alliances.

 Esther’s work in the ASD community has focused on building community capacity, collaboration, program development and navigation support strategies.
 Esther has also worked as a Clinical Therapist focusing on child and adult mental health.
 Esther received her Master of Social Work degree from Wilfrid Laurier University and also holds a B.A.H in Philosophy from the University of Guelph.

 Lena Trubnikova | Operational Director

 Lena Trubnikova joined Autism Speaks Canada in November 2013.
 Lena is responsible for all aspects of ASC operations, including finance, IT, database administration, human resources, office administration, etc. With vast experience in various sectors of economy like entertainment, real estate and IT, Lena supports all areas of Autism Speaks Canada’s day-to-day activity.